0xADE1A1DE/AssemblyLine/tools/README.md

 1. A specific chunk size could be specified for instruction alignment (chunk sizes must be greater than 1),
 1. Assemblyline will ensure no instruction opcode crosses the chunk size boundary by applying nop padding

+#### Executing machine code directly from memory

+1. `$ asmline --return path/to/file.asm` to directly execute `path/to/file.asm` given the following options:
+    ```
+    -r --return
+            Executes assembly code and prints out the contents of the
+            rax register (return value register).
+    ```
+1. `-r` executes assembly program specified by `path/to/file.asm` and print out the return value of that program

 #### Set assembly mode to NASM

 1. `$ asmline -n path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm